MichaelChaoLi-cpu/Air_Pollution_and_COVID-19_CFR/README.md

 We thank all abovementioned data providers for making their data public and for enabling this research to be possible.

+## Cite our Article
+Li, C., Managi, S., 2022.
+Impacts of air pollution on COVID-19 case fatality rate: a global analysis.
+Environmental Science and Pollution Research.
+Note：The [manuscript](\Manuscript\Li-2022-Impacts-of-air-pollution-on-covid--.pdf) is in the Manuscript Folder.

 ## Contact Us:
 - Email: Prof. Shunsuke Managi <managi@doc.kyushu-u.ac.jp>
 - Email: Chao Li <chaoli0394@gmail.com>